dgrauet/cline-rules/Workflows/self-improving-cline.md

 </list_files>
 ```

-If some paths aren’t visible from this environment, ask the user to provide the files to consider (or confirm to skip).
+If some paths aren't visible from this environment, ask the user to provide the files to consider (or confirm to skip).

 ## 4) Load Accessible Rule Files